Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-A. The Board may consider a petition for a pardon from any individual who was convicted or sentenced for an offense in the state of Utah.
-The Board generally accepts and considers pardon petitions only when the sentence has been terminated or expired for at least five years.
+A. The Board may consider an application for a pardon from any individual who has been convicted of an offense in the state of Utah, after the applicant has exhausted all judicial remedies, including expungement, in an effort to ameliorate the effects of the conviction.
+The Board generally will accept and consider a pardon application only after at least five years has passed since the sentence for the conviction has been terminated or expired.

-(b) all police reports for the crime(s) for which the applicant is seeking a pardon;
+(a) all police reports concerning the conviction for which the applicant is seeking a pardon;

-(c) all pre- or post- sentence reports prepared in connection with any sentence served in jail or prison, and for any crime(s) for which the applicant is seeking a pardon;
+(b) all pre- or post- sentence reports prepared in connection with any sentence served in jail or prison, and for any conviction for which the applicant is seeking a pardon;

 (f) the applicant's employment history;

-(h) verification that the applicant completed therapy programs ordered by the Board.
+(h) verification that the applicant completed therapy programs ordered by any court or by the Board.

-2. The Board's designee shall summarize this information and upon review the Board may request additional information.
-The Board designee shall provide this information to the Board within sixty days from the date the completed petition and all required information and documentation was received.
+2. Board staff shall summarize this information and provide the application and additional information to the Board within 60 days from the date the completed application and all required information and documentation was received.
+The Board may request additional information from staff or from the applicant.

-3. The Board shall consider the petition and all available information relevant to it and vote to grant or deny a hearing.
+3. The Board shall consider the pardon application and all available information relevant to it and vote to grant or deny a hearing.

-(a) If a pardon hearing is granted the hearing should be held within sixty days, or as soon thereafter as practicable, of the Board's decision to grant a pardon hearing.
+(a) If a pardon hearing is granted the hearing should be held within 60 days, or as soon thereafter as practicable, of the Board's decision to grant a pardon hearing.

-B. If the Board decides to consider the granting of a pardon, a hearing will be scheduled with appropriate notice given to victim(s) of record if they can be located, the chief law enforcement officer of the arresting agency, the presiding judge where the conviction was entered, and the County, District or City Attorney where the case was prosecuted.
+B. Upon scheduling a pardon hearing, notice shall be given to victims of record if they can be located, the chief law enforcement officer of the arresting agency, the presiding judge where the conviction was entered, and the County, District, or City Attorney where the case was prosecuted.

 C. The Board may grant a conditional pardon or an unconditional pardon.
 The petitioner will be notified in writing of the results as soon as practicable.